 If you feel like you’re doing nothing on a daily basis that excites you or brings you joy, the monotony of daily life will start to take its toll.
 Most of us are living on autopilot and do the same things every day, so it’s important to incorporate a little fun into your schedule.

 Make a conscious effort to add things into your day that you can look forward to.
-Maybe that’s talking with a friend, going for a walk, listening to music, writing, practicing yoga, reading, etc. If you try to do something a little different each day, it will make life feel more fun.
+Maybe that’s talking with a friend, going for a walk, listening to music, writing, trying a DIY project, practicing yoga, reading, etc. If you try to do something a little different each day, life will feel more fun.

 7. You don’t have time to practice self-care.